sydasif/python-book/docs/source/03_collection/02_list.md

 ValueError: list.remove(x): x not in list
 ```

 To remove an item by position, the function `pop()` is used.
-When the method `pop()` is called without specifying the position, the last item is deleted.
+When the method `pop()` is called without stating the position, the last item is deleted.
 When this method is used, an item is deleted and the function returns the item that was deleted.

 ```py
 fruit_name = ["mango", "orange", "banana", "orange", "apple"]